This is a guest post by Drew of Big Yellow Self Storage.

 Damp conditions spell disaster for mattresses, encouraging damp and mould to grow on the surface or to work its way into the interior.
 Stored incorrectly, even clean-looking mattresses can end up with a fusty smell that’s caused by mould spores.

 Make sure your storage area is dry by using a dehumidifier if necessary.
-While self storage units are generally kept free from damp, domestic areas that are most likely to suffer are sheds, garages, and sometimes lofts.
+While self-storage units are generally kept free from dampness, domestic areas that are most likely to suffer are sheds, garages, and sometimes lofts.
 Storage in these areas isn’t recommended, although in the short term mattresses can survive if they’re properly prepared and protected.